kundajelab/chrombpnet/README.md

 - Please contact [Anusri Pampari] (\<first-name\>@stanford.edu) for suggestions and comments.
 - Here is a link to the [slides](https://docs.google.com/presentation/d/1Ow6K8TYN40u7T3ODdo-JRCLuv5fUUacA/edit?usp=sharing&ouid=104820480456877027097&rtpof=true&sd=true), [ISMB talk](https://www.youtube.com/watch?v=3W3JeJvvjLc) and a comprehensive [tutorial](https://github.com/kundajelab/chrombpnet/wiki).
 Please see the [FAQ](https://github.com/kundajelab/chrombpnet/wiki/FAQ) and file a github [issue](https://github.com/kundajelab/chrombpnet/issues) if you have questions.
 - If you are using chrombpnet <= v0.1.3 please refer to the note here - https://github.com/kundajelab/chrombpnet/wiki/Denovo-motif-discovery
+- If you are using chrombpnet repo actively in your project, I strongly recommend adding yourself to the watchers list for updates.
+Click on the eye symbol (below the star and above the fork symbol to the right).
+This will keep you informed of all the major updates and bugs posted for this repo.

 Chromatin profiles (DNASE-seq and ATAC-seq) exhibit multi-resolution shapes and spans regulated by co-operative binding of transcription factors (TFs).
 This complexity is further difficult to mine because of confounding bias from enzymes (DNASE-I/Tn5) used in these assays.
 Existing methods do not account for this complexity at base-resolution and do not account for enzyme bias correctly, thus missing the high-resolution architecture of these profiles.
 Here we introduce ChromBPNet to address both these aspects.